ewinnington/ewinnington.github.io/input/posts/db-health.md

 Title: Checking for liveness on databases for health checks
 Published: 14/07/2020
-Tags: [Oracle, MsSql, Postgresql, SQLite, MySql, MariaDb]
+Tags: [Oracle, MsSql, Postgresql, SQLite, MySql, MariaDb, Database]
 ---

 When you just want to check a DB is reachable from your api or code, a health check is used.
 For the following DBs the simplest query is: